-The overarching goal of the Maternal, Newborn, and Child Health (MNCH) program is to improve access to quality MNCH services through an integrated, grassroots approach that addresses the root causes of ill health for mothers and children.
+Program goal: The overarching goal of the Maternal, Newborn, and Child Health (MNCH) program is to improve access to quality prenatal, delivery, and postnatal services for women, and provide access to essential health care for children under five years of age through an integrated grassroots approach.

-The MNCH program works toward achieving its goal through the following strategies:
+Implementation strategy: The MNCH program is achieving its goal through:

-• Increasing the demand for MNCH services through targeted, socially acceptable communication strategies at the community level.
+• Increasing the demand for MNCH services through community education and engagement.

-The MNCH program is providing technical support and funding to projects in the following countries: Guatemala, Democratic Republic of Congo, Haiti, Liberia, Mozambique, Nepal, Nicaragua, and Nigeria.
+Current projects: The MNCH program is providing technical support and funding to projects in the Democratic Republic of Congo, Guatemala, Haiti, Mozambique, Nepal, Nicaragua, and Nigeria.
 Learn more.

 Lucia has five children.
-She delivered the first four at home assisted by traditional midwives.
-After 12 years, she conceived again and was invited by a volunteer to attend the Cambine prenatal clinic, although her husband was reluctant to let her go.
-By her eighth month, she had complications, called the volunteer, and got to the hospital in time.
-“This program helped me a lot … if I had stayed at home maybe I would have lost my son, or I would have died.”
-(UMC Health Office, Mozambique)
+She delivered her first four babies at home, assisted by traditional midwives.
+After 12 years she conceived again and was invited by a volunteer to attend the Cambine prenatal clinic.
+Lucia experienced complications in her eighth month of pregnancy.
+She called the volunteer and got to the hospital in time.
+“This program helped me a lot,” explained Lucia.
+“If I had stayed at home maybe I would have lost my son, or I would have died.”